bazbt3/microbit-traffic/README.md

 ## What is this?

-A program to drive LEDs simulating traffic lights, created for the [BBC micro:bit V2 computer](https://microbit.org) interfaced with an Osoyoo sensors & devices STEM kit.
+A program to to simulate a UK traffic light sequence by illuminating red, yellow and green LEDs when a pushbutton is pressed.
+Created for the [BBC micro:bit V2 computer](https://microbit.org) interfaced with an Osoyoo sensors & devices STEM kit.

 ## What is a BBC micro:bit?

-An [embedded system](https://en.wikipedia.org/wiki/Embedded_system) computer half the size of a credit card.
-Code must be written on a computer or a portable device before 'flashing' the program to the micro:bit via a USB cable or Bluetooth.
+An [embedded system](https://en.wikipedia.org/wiki/Embedded_system) computer, with dimensions half the size of a credit card.
+Code must be written on a computer or a portable device before 'flashing' the program to the micro:bit via a either USB cable or Bluetooth.

 ## How was the program created?

-I used the Microsoft MakeCode IDE (blocks of code similar to Scratch) in [the iPhone micro:bit app.](https://apps.apple.com/gb/app/micro-bit/id1092687276).
-However, [other apps and languages](https://microbit.org/code/) can be used.
+It uses the Microsoft MakeCode IDE (blocks of code similar to Scratch.)
+In this case all the coding has used [the iPhone micro:bit app.](https://apps.apple.com/gb/app/micro-bit/id1092687276).
+However, [other platforms, apps and languages](https://microbit.org/code/) can be used.

 Note: I used only the block editor so be aware that the MicroPython and is not ordered 'neatly'.